godotengine/godot-docs/classes/class_shapecast2d.rst

 - :ref:`Vector2<class_Vector2>` **get_collision_point** **(** :ref:`int<class_int>` index **)** |const|

-Returns the collision point containing one of the multiple collisions at ``index`` at which the shape intersects the object.
+Returns the collision point of one of the multiple collisions at ``index`` where the shape intersects the colliding object.

 \ **Note:** this point is in the **global** coordinate system.